djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_1.md

 If `Ore` is implemented for the unit type `()`, then our code will compile fine but do the wrong thing.
 We won't know about it until runtime, if we even catch it.
 Additionally, it's important to note that we would have avoided this if we specified `type Mine = Bauxite` instead of using `impl Trait`.

-This is a specific case, but with more complex expressions we can cause much sneakier issues{{ citation() }}.
+This is a specific case, but with more complex expressions we can cause much [sneakier issues](#addendum-sneakier-issues).
 This issue can occur anywhere that infer the return types of functions, and is really a problem with return position `impl Trait` as a whole.
 What we're doing here is allowing these issues to creep into new places in the language as well, increasing the odds that we'll accidentally stumble across it.

 ### Meta: who cares?